 Every deep work session should have a time limit.
 These help you stay focused by shifting you into a “scarcity mindset”, and protect you from burning out.
 It’s essentially a form of productive time blocking.
 As you do more deep work, you could even experiment with time blocking certain outcomes within it – setting yourself finite portions of time to achieve certain ends.

-Publicly schedule your deep work sessions using your work’s chosen calendar application, so no one can book you for anything during that period.
+Suggested tool Publicly schedule your deep work sessions using your work’s chosen calendar application, so no one can book you for anything during that period.

 4. Start small and scale

 As a skill that needs to be developed, you can’t hope to just jump straight into four solid hours of deep work.
 Newport suggests starting with 60-90 minute sessions and gradually scaling them up when you experience consistent success.
 You can then batch relevant tasks together for meatier blocks of deep work.

 Suggested tool Automatic time tracker Timely helps you set more realistic deep work sessions, by showing how long different tasks take you and how you perform against your deep work plans.